 ARTICLE 13 - RETENTION OF RECORDS

 The Firm agrees to retain all books, records, and other documents relevant to this Agreement for six (6) years after the final payment or termination of this Agreement, whichever later occurs.
-The UCEDA, any New York State and/or Federal auditors, and any other persons duly authorized by the UCEDA, shall have full access and the right to examine any of said materials during said period.
+The UCEDA, any New York State and/or Federal auditors, and any other persons duly authorized by the UCEDA, shall have full access and the right to examine any of said materials during said period upon at least 5 days advance written notice and during normal business hours.

 ARTICLE 14 – AUDITING AND REPORTS